flatironinstitute/reactopya/README.md

 # Reactopya

-Reactopya is a development tool for creating widgets that combine ReactJS with Python and that may bee seamlessly deployed to the notebook, web, or desktop.
+Reactopya is a development tool for creating widgets that combine ReactJS with Python and that may seamlessly be deployed to the notebook, web, or desktop.

 ## Example usage